 The table below sets out the type of evidence an applicant must supply before we will accept and consider another application from them.
-This is not a comprehensive list, and it may differ from applicant to applicant, dependent upon their circumstances and what we had agreed with them when we initially advised them that they did not qualify.
+This is not a comprehensive list and it may differ from applicant to applicant, dependent upon their circumstances and what we had agreed with them when we initially advised them that they did not qualify.
 If an applicant does not supply the required evidence, then we will automatically reject their new application.

-Reason for non-qualification Evidence needed before applicant can reapply

-Eviction from a tenancy for rent arrears (excluding no fault eviction) Minimum six month settled accommodation with up-to- date rent account.
+Reason for non-qualification Evidence needed before applicant can reapply Eviction from a tenancy for rent arrears (excluding no fault eviction) Minimum six month settled accommodation with up-to- date rent account.
 Repayment plan in place and adhered to for a minimum of six months Eviction from a property for mortgage arrears Minimum six month settled accommodation with up-to- date rent account.
 Repayment plan in place and adhered to for a minimum of six months Rent or mortgage arrears of greater than 4 months Up to date rent or mortgage account (where relevant) or repayment plan in place and adhered to for a minimum of six months or the debt has been cleared by regular payments, whichever is sooner.
 Confirmation of information provided for a housing benefit claim to be assessed.
-Damage to a property and been charged for damages and/or rechargesand/or court costs of over £1000 Repayment plan in place and adheredto for a minimum of six months or the debt has been cleared by regular payments whichever is sooner Eviction from a tenancy for anti-social behaviour Minimum six month settled accommodation with no complaints relating to behaviour.
+Repayment plan in place and adheredto for a minimum of six months or the debt has been cleared by regular payments whichever is sooner Eviction from a tenancy for anti-social behaviour Minimum six month settled accommodation with no complaints relating to behaviour.
 They are breaching the terms of their existing tenancy and we have commenced formal action or ASB action in other tenures.
 Breach is remedied and they have a six-month settled period where the breach does not reoccur